HomeInstructorPoliciesSyllabusResources

 Students with Disabilities: As required by Section 504 of the Rehabilitation Act, appropriate accommodations will be made for all students with documented disabilities.
 If you have a disability requiring accommodation in this class, please notify me as soon as possible.
 This information will be kept confidential.

-Note well: You will need to keep all of your non-electronic writing for this class in some reasonable order in a folder.
-I may ask to review this folder at some point in the semester.
+Note well: You will need to keep copies of all of your work for this class in some reasonable order in some combination of virtual and/or physical folders.
+I may ask to review some or all of your work at some point in the semester.